project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

         | 1    | 1    | 1   | 1  | 0   |
         +------+------+-----+----+-----+

-Though on their own these logic gates don't do anything especially interesting, by combining them into circuits more interesting behaviour can be achieved.
+Though on their own these logic gates don't do anything especially interesting by combining them into circuits more interesting behaviour can be achieved.
 Indeed, computer processors are little more than a carefully chosen collection of logic gates!